smattymatty/BaseApp-Django-HTMX-Tailwind/README.md

 - load the `button_group_tags` template tag

-- Create a container with an ID ending in "-button-group".
+- Create a container with an ID ending in "-toggled-button-group".
     - The container does not have to be a form, but it is recommended for `hx-post` integration.
 - Place your buttons inside this container.